onlyjazz/flask-docs/docs/epro.md

 If subject cannot use [Flask ePRO](#android-application) android application he/she can use FlaskData application to enter his/her diary.

 It's less beautiful but works great. :+1:

+In any case in such a case that the phone does not support Android it is better for the patient to use his desktop.

 ###Login
 Patient should login to FlaskData ePRO URL (https://epro.flaskdata.io)